Abstract

 Study Aim

-The aim of this study is to compare the effects of anti-cancer drug Olaparib in two human cancer cell lines with normal and aberrant expression of the DNA repair gene BRCA1.
+The aim of this study is to compare the effects of the anti-cancer drug Olaparib in two human cancer cell lines with normal and aberrant expression of the DNA repair gene BRCA1.

 Study Objectives